 Frights around a campfire and happily-ever-after bedtime stories.

 Don’t underestimate your audience.
-And don’t allow others – including other writers – to disparage your written contributions as being any less valuable than other genres.
+And don’t allow others—including other writers—to disparage your written contributions as being any less valuable than those in other genres.
 Children are important to Jesus, so they must be important to us.

-Children show us how to come to the Father.
+Children show us how to go to the Father.
 We need them to demonstrate what it means to have childlike faith.
 To trust without wavering.
 To love as we have been loved.

 Ava Pennington is a writer, Bible teacher, and speaker.
 Her newest book, Daily Reflections on the Names of God: A Devotional, is endorsed by Precepts founder Kay Arthur.
 Additionally, Ava is co-author of Faith Basics for Kids.
 The first two books in the series are Do You Love Me More? and Will I See You Today?
 She has also written numerous articles for magazines such as Focus on the Family’s Clubhouse, Today’s Christian Woman, Power for Living, and Called.

 In addition to her writing, Ava also teaches a weekly Bible Study Fellowship (BSF) class.
 She is a passionate speaker and teacher and delights in challenging audiences with the truth of God’s Word in relevant, enjoyable presentations.
 For more information, visit her at AvaWrites.com.